-We accept cash, personal checks, debit cards, Visa, MasterCard, Discover and money orders made out to the Department of Motor Vehicles in the exact amount of your fees.
+We accept cash, personal checks, Visa, MasterCard, Discover and money orders made out to the Department of Motor Vehicles in the exact amount of your fees.
 Please do not mail cash.
 Third party checks are not accepted.

 Nevada charges a Registration Fee, a Governmental Services Tax and, in some counties, a Supplemental Governmental Services Tax.